Derick Ogbu: Gulf

-In 2019, The player signed with Al Ittihad club in Egypt, but unfortunately, the player was not happy with the situations of things in Egypt, so he decided to break his contract, so he can move back to Europe.
+In 2019, The player signed with Al Ittihad Club in Egypt, but unfortunately, the player was not happy with the situation of things in Egypt, so he decided to break his contract, so he can move back to Europe.

-In January 2020, he signed a pre contract with a Chinese league one club, he took his Chinese visa, received his flight ticket, sadly 3 days to the departure date, COVID-19 started.
+In January 2020, he signed a pre-contract with a Chinese League One club, took his Chinese visa, and received his flight ticket, sadly 3 days before the departure date, COVID-19 started.

 Chuka transferred to Chinese Super League side Liaoning Whowin on 25 July 2014.